binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

 On the selected bridge node run the following on a command line:

 1. Install the bridge utilities using command : ```sudo apt-get install -y bridge-utils```
 2. Create an interface config for the eth0 interface.
 This will allow the ethernet port to be *hotplugged*, which means the ethernet cable can be connected and disconnected.
-Do this by creating file /etc/network/interfaces.d/eth0 as root user and setting the content to:
+Do this by creating file **/etc/network/interfaces.d/eth0** as root user ```sudo vi /etc/network/interfaces.d/eth``` or ```sudo nano /etc/network/interfaces.d/eth``` and setting the content to:

     ```text
     auto eth0